Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Midlands Combined Authority and are not the council.
 About us

-The committee was scheduled to consider the external audit plan for the year ending 31 March 2026, presented by Grant Thornton.
-This plan outlines the scope and timing of the statutory audit of the West Midlands Combined Authority (WMCA) and its group.
+The committee was scheduled to consider the External Audit Plan for the year ending 31 March 2026, presented by Grant Thornton.
+This plan outlines the scope and timing of the statutory audit of the West Midlands Combined Authority (WMCA) and its group financial statements.
 The audit will focus on forming an opinion on the financial statements and assessing whether the WMCA has sufficient arrangements in place for securing economy, efficiency, and effectiveness in its use of resources.
-The interim external audit commenced in March 2026, with the final audit expected to conclude by early November 2026.
 Significant risks identified for the audit include management override of controls and the valuation of the gross pension liability.
-The planned audit fee for the WMCA audit is £179,301.
+The interim external audit commenced in March 2026, with the final audit expected to conclude by November 2026.

 Internal Audit Update Report

-An update on the work undertaken by Internal Audit since the previous report was scheduled for discussion.
-This report detailed progress against the 2025/26 Internal Audit Plan, highlighting key areas of focus, achievements, and any emerging risks or challenges.
-Five core audits had been completed to final report stage, representing 72% completion of the plan, with the team on track to deliver the revised plan within agreed timescales.
-The report also noted changes to the plan, including deferred and cancelled audits, and the addition of a new audit project to address emerging assurance requirements.
-The update included a follow-up on previous audit recommendations, with progress reported on areas such as Business Continuity Planning, Energy Efficiency Retrofit, and Longbridge Park and Ride.
+An update on Internal Audit activity since February 2026 was scheduled for discussion, outlining progress against the 2025/26 Internal Audit Plan.
+The report indicated that five core audits had been completed to final report stage, representing 72% completion of the plan, with the team on track to deliver the revised plan.
+Audits completed included reviews of Bus Reform Governance, Value Added Tax (VAT), Treasury Management, Sport England funding, and the Arts Council - Black Country Cultural Development Fund.
+The report also detailed changes to the Internal Audit Plan, including the deferral of the Subsidy Control Regime and IT Vulnerabilities audits to 2026/27, and the addition of a new audit project to address emerging assurance requirements related to major assurance reviews.
+Follow-up on previous audit recommendations was also to be discussed, with updates provided on the implementation status of actions related to Business Continuity Planning, Energy Efficiency Retrofit, Longbridge Park and Ride, and other projects.

 Draft 2025/26 Annual Governance Statement

 The committee was due to consider the draft Annual Governance Statement (AGS) for 2025/26.
 This statutory document explains the processes and procedures in place to enable the WMCA to carry out its functions effectively, as defined by the Chartered Institute for Public Finance and Accountancy (CIPFA).
-The AGS reviews the past year, records good governance demonstrated by the WMCA, and looks forward to areas requiring focus in the coming year.
-The statement demonstrates compliance with the seven core principles of good governance as set out in the CIPFA and Solace framework.
-The committee was asked to provide comments on the draft statement and delegate authority to the Chief Executive, in consultation with the Chair of the Audit, Risk & Assurance Committee, to finalise it for publication with the Statement of Accounts.
+The AGS reviews the past year, highlights good governance practices, and identifies areas for focus in the coming year.
+It demonstrates compliance with the seven core principles of good governance outlined in the CIPFA and Solace framework.
+The committee was asked to provide comments on the draft statement, with authority delegated to the Chief Executive, in consultation with the Chair of the Audit, Risk & Assurance Committee, to make final amendments before publication alongside the Statement of Accounts.

 Quarterly Risk Reporting